zikichombo/sio/Porting.md

 # Supporting concepts Devices, Inputs, Outputs, Duplex, Packets
 To implement an Entry Point, ZikiChombo provides some support code in [libsio](http://godoc.org/zikichombo.org/sio/libsio).
 The only required part of this code to reference is libsio/Dev to implement an Entry.
-Use in addition to referencing libsio.Dev is only required for device related functionality.

 Other parts of this code, libsio.{Input,Output,Duplex,Packet,DuplexPacket}
 provide interfaces for synchronising with the host via Go channels and